 Best Marketing Strategy for business

-In online marketing, we like to tell best marketing strategy for business by mention all of the various platforms, tools, and channels at your disposal, but we rarely mention one among the foremost important aspects of your online marketing strategy:
+In online marketing, we like to tell the best marketing strategy for business by mentioning all of the various platforms, tools, and channels at your disposal, but we rarely mention one among the foremost important aspects of your online marketing strategy:

 Your Marketing Personality Type

 Your Marketing Personality Type affects every aspect of your marketing strategy for business—from the ad copy you employ to how you interact together with your coworkers.
 Every marketing personality type has specific strengths, weaknesses, and preferences.
 Unfortunately, most marketers don’t really understand their marketing personality type or how it plays into the choices that they create.
 They simply do things in a way that creates sense to them.
 Sometimes that works out…and sometimes it doesn’t.
 This is a part of the rationale for why online marketing advice is so hit and miss.
 If you’re an ideas guy trying to implement nit-picky technical suggestions, you’re probably not getting to get the promised results.
 Similarly, if you’re a slow-and-steady marketer and your go-getter boss suddenly asks you to line up a bunch of “silver bullet” campaign ideas supported by a webinar he just attended, you’re both getting to find yourself frustrated.
 One of the oft-unmentioned keys to online marketing success is going to know your marketing personality.
 What sort of marketer are you?
 What are your strengths and weaknesses?
 How does one fit into the larger marketing picture?
 To answer that question, let’s do a fast overview of every marketing personality type and what they carry to the table.
 We’ll include a link to an in-depth article about each personality type, except for the needs of this text, we’ll just offer you a high-level summary.